Bernard-Li/Final_Project_CB/README.md

 ## Created by:
 Bernard Li - https://github.com/Bernard-Li

-*Swivy* - A website soon to be hosted on GitPages for all to use.
+*Swivy* - is a Concordia Web Development Bootcamp final project, soon to be hosted on GitPages for all to use.